How Can

 Is Live Scan fingerprinting required for all types of background checks in Florida?
 Back to top

-What are the benefits of using Live Scan Fingerprinting over traditional ink fingerprinting?
+What are the benefits of Live Scan fingerprinting compared to ink fingerprinting?
 Back to top

 Can I use my Live Scan fingerprinting results for multiple purposes?
 Back to top

-What if my fingerprints are rejected by the Florida Department of Law Enforcement (FDLE)?
+What happens if my fingerprints are rejected by FDLE?
 Back to top

 How long does the Live Scan fingerprinting process take?
 Back to top